 - The company issues payment for those losses

 Oh, if it were actually this easy!
 Instead, Lyft and their insurance companies make the claims process as difficult as possible at every turn.

-Lyft and its insurance company BOTH want to limit your payout because that means more money in their already deep pockets.
+Lyft and its insurance company BOTH want to limit your payment because that means more money in their already deep pockets.
 Insurance adjusters will make promises and act like they care when really their ONLY goal is to pay you as LITTLE as possible.